 - Validating my keywords before I craft my post

-- Finding additional keywords that I can add to my posts that are already on page two or three of Google.
+- Finding additional keywords that I can add to previously published posts that are already on page two or three of Google.
 Adding additional keywords to these posts may help push me to page 1.

 - Finding out the domain authority of other blogs in my niche.
 Say for instance I am considering guest posting for a blog, I want to ensure that their DA is higher than mine in order for me to benefit from the backlink that I will be given in exchange for my post.
-It makes no sense to guest post on a site with a lower DA than yours if booting your DA is your end goal with the post.
-(Which it should be unless you’re doing a friend a favour)
+It makes no sense to guest post on a site with a lower DA than yours if boosting your DA is your end goal with the post.
+(But guest posting still gives you access to another audience so go ahead.)